J. J. Liston: Sports

 Liston was a longtime member of the Williamstown Football Club, and was the club president from 1923 to 1933.
 He was also a trustee of the Melbourne Cricket Ground and a prominent racehorse owner, serving as president of the Williamstown Racing Club from 1939 to 1944.
 The Liston Stakes were named in his honour.

 In 1929, Liston was elected president of the Victorian Football Association (VFA), in succession to John Aikman.
 He was already a VFA life member at the time of his election.
 Liston supported amalgamation with the larger and wealthier Victorian Football League (VFL), and when that did not eventuate controversially suggested that the VFA might merge with soccer or rugby.
 In 1935, he was also elected president of the Victorian Soccer Association.
 A VFA meeting passed a resolution "congratulating him on his broad-mindedness", although the Northcote Football Club's delegate attempted to move a censure motion.

-After Liston's death in 1944, Hector de Lacy of The Sporting Globe wrote: "In the death of J. J. Liston football has lost a leader.
+After Liston's death in East Melbourne on 12 April 1944, Hector de Lacy of The Sporting Globe wrote: "In the death of J. J. Liston football has lost a leader.
 He loved a thrilling sporting bout and football held the highest place in his affections.
 He took a leading part in the politics of the Australian game.
 I can vouch for his sincere desire to do the greatest good for the game itself, irrespective of pre-established ideas and constitutions.
 He was prepared to kick his way through any conservatism that the greater good of the game could be served."
 In 1945, the J. J. Liston Trophy was established in his honour, to be awarded to the league's best player at the each of season.